Nick2bad4u/tf2/garyshud_mods/extraDamageColors/extraDamageColorsInstructions.md

 **File to Edit:**

-- `/tf2/resource/ui/ tools.res` (or similar path depending on your HUD's structure)
+- `/tf2/resource/ui/tools.res` (or similar path depending on your HUD's structure)

 **Instructions:**